jmarellano93/KPDM_Group2_Project/Implementation for Streamlit-Based Risk Assessment Interface.md

 ### The assess_risk Python Function
 The prolog_interface.py module defines a function def assess_risk(margin, proj, sia, contract, rel, client): which the Streamlit app calls to perform the risk analysis.
 This function orchestrates the query to Prolog and handles the results:

-1. Query String Construction: The function builds a Prolog query string using the input parameters.
-Given the inputs (margin, proj, sia, contract, rel, client) which are expected to be Python primitives or strings: o	margin (float or int) and sia (int) are numeric, so they are inserted directly. o	proj, contract, rel, client are strings corresponding to Prolog atoms (e.g., "execution_only", "fixed_price").
+1.	**Query String Construction**: The function builds a Prolog query string using the input parameters.
+Given the inputs (margin, proj, sia, contract, rel, client) which are expected to be Python primitives or strings:

+    o	margin (float or int) and sia (int) are numeric, so they are inserted directly. o	proj, contract, rel, client are strings corresponding to Prolog atoms (e.g., "execution_only", "fixed_price").
 These need to be quoted in the query so that Prolog interprets them as atoms (not variables).
 The code does this by wrapping each in single quotes within the f-string. o	The query is formatted as: